 - Or cook your rice in a rice cooker or Instant Pot.
 Here’s my Instant Pot Brown Rice recipe.
 White rice typically takes 15 minutes to be done and 25 minutes for brown rice.

-- As your rice cooks, heat up butter or olive oil in a large skillet.
+- As your rice cooks, heat up butter or coconut oil in a large skillet.
 Saute your vegetables until the onions are translucent.
 Add your greens and cook until wilted.
 Turn the heat to medium or low if you’re still waiting on the rice.

 - Add your spices and nuts and cranberries.
 Mix well and then fold in your cooked rice.
 Serve warm!